 So, about the novel.

-It IS a romantic comedy, so don’t expect from it some out-of-this-world heart-rending mind-blowing romance and thought-provoking topics.
+romantic (alright, my bad, I agree, it’s not at the level of the CN romantic comedies) comedy, so don’t expect from it some out-of-this-world heart-rending mind-blowing romance and thought-provoking topics.
 The only visible ‘deep’ topic is emancipation and freedom of a person’s individuality.

-It IS a romantic comedy, so expect some fluff, unreasonableness, a lot of dog food and even more vinegar.
+It IS a comedy with romance, so expect some fluff, unreasonableness, a lot of dog food and even more vinegar.
 Some cliche, some are not, but the flow is good, so.

 The story takes place in the outer space civilization and all the mumbo-jumbo that belongs to it (or maybe not all, I’m not well-versed in this topic, so can’t really judge).
 There will be intergalactic pirates, nasty mercenaries, intergalactic battles, mechas and, of course, and zerg wars.
 Crazy scientists (with their inhuman experiments) and deranged people (with their obsessions with our Male Lead) are also included, but their appearance in the whole set of things is well-paced and not over the top (even if once in a while you feel like bashing them, but hey, aren’t all villains the same?)

 Female Lead is a strong-willed, not afraid of pain and sweat, thoroughly independent geeky nerd (or a nerdy geek?), who is not well-versed in romance, yet, not annoyingly so.
 I enjoyed her slow acceptance of ML, the author did a good job.

 Male Lead is a cold arrogant self-important jerk (well, he’s earned the right to be) with a strong sense of responsibility and duty.
 Until he gets mind-raped by our Female Lead.
 Then it is an enjoyable transition from the Jerk to a vinegar eating wife-slave.
 I won’t spoil more on it, but believe me, it’s all in good fun.